 - “My responsibility is leadership, and the minute I get negative, that is going to have an influence on my team.”

 - “The problem with most leaders today is they don’t stand for anything.
 Leadership implies movement toward something, and convictions provide that direction.
 If you don’t stand for something, you’ll fall for anything.”

 - “Lots of leaders want to be popular.
 I never cared about that.
 I want to be respected.”

 Vince Lombardi was a man who knew what he wanted and how to go about getting it.
 He was an American football coach and an executive in the National Football League.
 He is best known as the head coach of the Green Bay Packers during their glory years in the 1960s, where his team won five World Championships, including Super Bowl I and II, and three NFL championships.

 - “Leaders are made, they are not born.
-They are made by hard effort, which is the price which all of us must pay to achieve any goal that is worthwhile.”
+They are made by hard effort, which is the price that all of us must pay to achieve any goal that is worthwhile.”

 - “The leader can never close the gap between himself and the group.
 If he does, he is no longer what he must be.
 He must walk a tightrope between the consent he must win and the control he must exert.”